marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

  * Fuzz URL-address (like if there may be other pages than login-page or pages not covered by the login-page);
  * Find something else.

- with this kind of project-application - any of this steps will be valid or helpful.
+ with this kind of project-application - any of these steps will be valid or helpful.
  Or there may be additional potential steps (if "credentials" are known already).
 </pre>
 * Tools like [Burp](https://portswigger.net/burp) or [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) are able to provide the ability to configure fuzz-attack for both of meanings.